 Patient Engagement Webinar Series

 Hosted in partnership with Center for Care Innovations and funded by the Blue Shield of California Foundation, each webinar in this series will focus on a different topic regarding patient engagement at the organizational level.
+The goal of this work is to promote best practices for how to support patient engagement within the primary care safety net setting.

-Watch our past webinars here:
+Watch our past webinars here.

 Family Medicine for America's Health